BRIANNE DAVIS

 Recovery Coach and Case Manager

-Brianne’s work is rooted in compassion, confidentiality, and a personalized approach tailored to each individual’s needs.
-She has developed a comprehensive 14-step program designed to guide clients through deep healing and transformation, no matter their background or current situation.
-This program is structured to help individuals identify and address core traumatic wounds, break free from unhealthy patterns, and build a foundation for healthier relationships.
+Brianne’s work is rooted in compassion, confidentiality, and a personalized approach tailored to each individual’s goals.
+She has developed a comprehensive 14-step coaching framework designed to guide clients through meaningful growth and personal transformation, no matter their background or current situation.
+This structured process helps individuals identify and address core relational patterns, break free from unhealthy dynamics, and build a foundation for healthier relationships.

-At the heart of Brianne’s approach is the belief that true healing comes from understanding and integrating the different parts of ourselves.
-She draws from powerful psychological and therapeutic frameworks, including:
+At the heart of Brianne’s approach is the belief that lasting change comes from understanding and integrating the different parts of ourselves.
+She draws inspiration from widely recognized psychological and relationship frameworks, including:

-Brianne creates a safe, non-judgmental space where clients can explore their deepest wounds, release shame, and develop new patterns for self-love and emotional well-being.
-Her unique blend of personal experience and professional expertise allows her to connect deeply with clients, empowering them to reclaim their voice and step into their fullest potential.
+Brianne creates a supportive, non-judgmental space where clients can explore long-standing patterns, reduce shame, and develop healthier relational habits.
+Her blend of lived experience and coaching expertise allows her to connect deeply with clients, empowering them to reclaim their voice and move toward the life and relationships they want to build.

-Whether someone is struggling with heartbreak, relationship anxiety, self-sabotaging behaviors, or lifelong patterns of codependency, Brianne’s 14-Step program provides a clear, structured path toward healing and transformation.
-Through this process, clients gain the tools and confidence to create the relationships—and the life—they truly desire.
+Whether someone is navigating heartbreak, relationship anxiety, self-sabotaging behaviors, or long-standing patterns of codependency, Brianne’s 14-Step coaching framework provides a clear, structured path toward meaningful change.
+Through this process, clients gain practical tools and confidence to create stronger relationships and a more aligned life.

-Our individual process of relational healing is complex.
-It is patterned and pre-determined by a series of predictable interactions orchestrated consciously and unconsciously by you.
-While one may feel as though they have been a victim of the circumstance of their outer environment, one must also examine where their behavior reinforces unhealthy and damaging experiences.
-This does not diminish the fact that usually, individuals participating in maladaptive patterns have had deeply wounding, if not profoundly traumatizing situations.
-This simply provides a runway for exploring the possibility of a new narrative for the rest of your life.
+Our individual process of relational growth is complex.
+It is patterned and influenced by a series of recurring interactions shaped both consciously and unconsciously by you.
+While it may feel as though you’ve been a victim of circumstances in your external environment, it’s also important to examine how your own responses may reinforce unhealthy dynamics.
+This does not dismiss the reality that many people participating in difficult patterns have experienced deeply painful, and at times overwhelming, life situations.
+It simply creates space to explore the possibility of writing a new narrative for the rest of your life.

-Individual coaching can be done once a week or several times a week.
-It is dependent upon our collective goals and what can be realistically achieved.
-Coaching is an intervention strategy.
-It defines your areas of further growth, and we co-create a plan of action.
+Individual coaching can take place once a week or multiple times per week, depending on your goals and what is realistically sustainable.
+Coaching is a structured, goal-oriented process.
+It helps clarify areas for growth, and together we create a practical plan of action.

-Couples coaching has a greater and sometimes more multi-dimensional focus.
-When working with couples, the goals shift based on the nature and acuity of a situation.
-For some, coaching can be the end point of a deeply tumultuous relationship which needs some significant repair and rehabilitation.
-For others, it is just fine-tuning key relational goals to improve interactions.
-Whatever your collective goals, we ensure that it is manageable, realistic, action-oriented, and accountable.
-The system of a couple requires two active participants.
+Couples coaching often has a broader and more multi-dimensional focus.
+When working with couples, goals shift based on the nature and intensity of the situation.
+For some, coaching marks the closing chapter of a deeply tumultuous relationship that requires intentional rebuilding and recalibration.
+For others, it serves as fine-tuning key relational goals to improve communication and connection.
+Whatever your collective goals, we ensure they are manageable, realistic, action-oriented, and grounded in mutual accountability.
+A couple system requires two active participants

-My work with couples involves an individual component.
-The individual assessment in coaching is key to building the couples framework.
-As an unbiased representative, I join in the partnership and help redefine your experience of one another.
-Couples coaching is meant to be time-bound and goal bound.
+My work with couples includes an individual coaching component.
+Individual reflection and assessment are important in building a strong couples framework.
+As a neutral facilitator, I step into the partnership process and help you reframe and redefine your experience of one another.
+Couples coaching is designed to be time-bound and goal-oriented.

-We assess progress and adjust based on the individual and collective participation.
-It is not to create a perfect situation; instead it's discovering new ways to perfectly handle difficult situations.
+We assess progress regularly and adjust based on both individual and shared participation.
+The goal is not to create a perfect relationship, but to develop healthier ways of navigating difficult situations together.

 Answers to questions: